ConnectedEarth/SentryNodeInstall/README.md

 **Linux and Mac Client (Un-tested)**

 Linux and clients should have X11 server included.
-Please make sure they are enable.
+Please make sure they are enabled.
 Mac clients, please install a X11 sever and enable the display to accept remote connection.
 After that script should work.